 2. Walk in love, not in like.

 One of the things that I have found women struggling with is the overwhelming need to be liked.
 You become a contradiction of wanting to accomplish certain things but going about it in a way like you’re running for Miss Congeniality in a pageant.
-Graceful ambition is polite, respectful, kind, and treats people in a way that shows you value them.
-When you do that you won’t have to waste time second guessing if people “like you.”
-It gives you the freedom to unapologetically pursue your ambition because you’re walking in love towards others while accomplishing your goals.
+Graceful ambition is polite, respectful, kind, and treats? people in a way that shows you value them.
+When you do that you won’t have to waste time second-guessing if people? like you.?
+It gives you the freedom to unapologetically pursue your ambition because you’re walking in love with others while accomplishing your goals.

 3. Consistently stretch yourself so you remain flexible.

-Ambition should be focused, strategic and guided but it should never become rigid and hard.
+Ambition should be focused, strategic, and guided but it should never become rigid and hard.
 Understanding that life is fluid you are able to pivot and adapt quickly.
 This is done by having clarity of purpose that is resolute but measurable; goals that are always available for improvement; and by adjusting your ambition to accommodate the different seasons of life.
-Graceful ambition is willing to consistently stretch yourself, to grow and to prioritize forward progress regardless of how incremental it may be.
+Graceful ambition is willing to consistently stretch yourself, grow, and prioritize forward progress regardless of how incremental it may be.
 This positions you for new opportunities and options you may not have ever considered.